Engineering

 The File System Access API changes how a web app reads and saves files.
 Instead of a one way upload flow, the app can keep a handle to a real file and write changes back to it.

 This supports in place editing and project style workflows with folders.
 A code editor, photo manager, or local note tool can work across a directory without repeated imports.
+It also reduces a common source of workflow friction: downloading a revised file, finding it again, renaming it manually, and re-uploading it somewhere else.

 Support is not uniform across browsers, so the safe default is still a standard file input.
 Folder access should be optional and only exposed when the browser supports it.